suryansh314/messenger-ReactJs/README.md

 A highly scalable react web app which uses realtime firebase database and Google Authentication with Context API for state management.

-Click on any room and start a group chat.
+Click on any room and start a group chat or create a new one.

 Live run at: https://whatsapp-rc.web.app